mfontanini/presenterm/docs/themes.md

 ## Code blocks

 The syntax highlighting for code blocks is done via the [syntect](https://github.com/trishume/syntect) crate.
-_presenterm_ currently only supports _syntect_'s built-in themes:
+The list of all the supported built-in _syntect_ themes is the following:

 * base16-ocean.dark
 * base16-eighties.dark
 * base16-mocha.dark